KrunalkumarRajdip/DNS-O-TLS-Proxy/ReadMe.md

 4. **Health Checks**: Integrate health checks to ensure the availability and reliability of the DNS proxy server, Readiness and liveness probes.

 ---

-### Answers to Additional Questions:

-1. **Security Concerns**: Security concerns include certificate management, access control, data encryption, and logging/monitoring.
-2. **Integration in Microservices Architecture**: Integrate the DNS proxy server as a microservice using containerization and orchestration tools like Kubernetes.
-3. **Further Improvements**: Consider optimizations for performance, support for DNSSEC, DNS caching, and implementation of health checks.